openhab/openhab-docs/installation/armbian.md

 ![Armbian](images/armbian-logo.png)

+## What is Armbian?

+Armbian is a base operating system platform for single board computers.

+- Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
+- Each system is compiled, assembled and optimized by [Armbian Build Tools](https://github.com/armbian/build)
+- A vibrant community.

 ## Recommended hardware

 OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but we recommend to sue only boards that meets those specifications: